 Good hand hygiene is important to stop norovirus spreading,.
 To avoid catching norovirus or passing it on to others wash your hands frequently and thoroughly with soap and warm water.
 This is most important following an episode of illness, after using the toilet, before eating or preparing food as well as cleaning up vomit or diarrhoea.
 Alcohol-based hand sanitisers are not effective against norovirus.

 1) Norovirus cannot be treated with antibiotics.
 This is because antibiotics work to fight bacteria and not viruses.

-3) Stay at home.
-Do not return to work or send children to school and do not visit your GP or hospital while symptomatic and until 48 hours after the symptoms have stopped.
+3) Follow the 48 hour rule and stay at home.
+Do not return to work or send children to school until 48 hours after the symptoms have stopped and do not visit your GP or hospital while symptomatic.
 If you are concerned, talk to your GP by phone, contact NHS 111 or visit the NHS UK norovirus webpage.

-4) Avoid cooking and helping prepare meals for others until 48 hours after symptoms have stopped, as norovirus can be spread through food when it is handled by people shedding norovirus.
+4) Avoid cooking and helping prepare meals for others until 48 hours after symptoms have stopped, as norovirus can be spread through contaminated food when it is handled by people shedding norovirus.

 5) Wash any contaminated clothing or bedding using detergent and at 60°C, and if possible, wear disposable gloves to handle contaminated items.

-6) To disinfect surfaces, use bleach-based disinfectants.
+6) To disinfect surfaces, use bleach-based cleaning products where possible.

 Norovirus immunity is short lived and there is no cross-strain immunity, therefore it is possible to have multiple norovirus infections in a short period of time if you’re exposed to different strains.

-With the appropriate precautions it is possible to remain healthy whilst people at work or at home are ill.
-Practicing good hygiene and avoiding contact with others while infectious are at the core of protecting yourself and others from the spread of the virus.
+Whilst norovirus spreads easily, taking the precautions listed above can dramatically reduce your risk of catching it this winter.
+Practicing good hygiene and avoiding contact with others while infections are at the core of protecting yourself and others from the spread of the virus.